Brett Gardner Net Worth 2026: Salary History, Endorsements & Assets

 -

-This contract accounted for the largest portion of his lifetime earnings.
+This was the largest earnings period of his career.

 -